Sigfried Giedion: Biography

-In 1938–39 he taught at Harvard University at the instigation of Gropius, where he gave the Charles Eliot Norton Memorial Lectures.
+In 1938–39, he taught at Harvard University at the instigation of Gropius, where he gave the Charles Eliot Norton Memorial Lectures.
 These helped form the basis for his work, Space, Time and Architecture, the history of the modern movement published in 1941.
-In 1946 he became a professor at the ETH-Zürich (Federal Polytechnic School), a post he held until the 1960s, and which he alternated with another at MIT in the United States of America.
+In 1946, he became a professor at the ETH-Zürich (Federal Polytechnic School), a post he held until the 1960s, and which he alternated with another at MIT in the United States of America.
 During this time he wrote busily, both as a CIAM editor and as an independent author, about his research on modernity, most notably Mechanization Takes Command, a critical history of mechanization seen in its historical and sociological aspects.

 Personal life and family

-In 1919 Giedion married Carola Giedion-Welcker, whom he met while they were both students of Wölfflin in Munich.
+In 1919, Giedion married Carola Giedion-Welcker, whom he met while they were both students of Wölfflin in Munich.
 She created a circle of avant-garde artists in Switzerland, which included Hans Arp and Aldo van Eyck.
 Their daughter Verena married the architect Paffard Keatinge-Clay.

+In 1968, Giedion suffered a heart attack when walking home from the cinema.
+He died in Zurich on the 10th of April 1968.